 - Let the chocolate cool down slightly before using.

 - In a medium sized bowl, add the flour, baking soda, baking powder, cocoa, and salt.
-Whisk for 30 seconds to blend and aerate and set aside.
+Whisk for 30 seconds to blend and aerate then set aside.

 - In a separate bowl, combine the melted chocolate/milk mixture and sour cream and set aside.

 - In the bowl of your mixer, add the butter and mix until smooth.
-Slowly add the sugar and mix on medium speed 4-5 minutes until the mixture has lightened in color and becomes fluffy.
+Slowly add the sugar and mix on medium speed 4-5 minutes until the mixture has lightened in color, fluffy and has increased in volume.
 Add vanilla.

 - Add the eggs, one at a time, mixing until the yellow of the yolk disappears.